Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 where $n_0$ depicts the parity of fermions, and $\nu_1$ depicts the 0D bSPT mode on the 0D block $\mu$ protected by $S_4\times\mathbb{Z}_2$ symmetry, characterizing the eigenvalues $\pm1$ of reflection generators $\bs{M}_1^j$ and $\bs{M}_2^k$ ($j=1,2,3$ and $k=1,...,6$) of $O_h$.
 We study the spinless and spin-1/2 fermions separately.

-\paragraph{Spinless fermions}For odd number of fermions at $\mu$, similar to $T_h$-symmetric systems, complex fermion decoration on 0D block $\mu$ is a nontrivial block-state.
+\paragraph{Spinless fermions}For odd number of fermions at $\mu$, similar to $T_h$-symmetric systems, complex fermion decoration on 0D block $\mu$ is a nontrivial block state.

-Then we investigate the 1D bubble constructions to seek the potential trivializations of 0D block-states characterizing the nontrivial eigenvalues of symmetry generators.
+Then we investigate the 1D bubble constructions to seek the potential trivializations of 0D block states characterizing the nontrivial eigenvalues of symmetry generators.
 Consider 1D blocks labeled by $\tau_2$, we decorate a complex fermion $c_j^\dag$ ($j=1,...,6$) on each of them, which can be trivialized by smoothly deforming to infinite far away.
-Near the 0D block $\mu$, these complex fermions form a atomic insulator:
+Near the 0D block $\mu$, these complex fermions form an atomic insulator:

 Furthermore, these complex fermions will be transformed by reflection $\bs{M}_1^1$ as:

 As the consequence, the atomic insulator $|\psi_\mu\rangle$ is an eigenstate of $\bs{M}_1^1$ with eignevalue $-1$: